All Episodes

 I'm going to tell you something.

-These Rockefeller Republican guys, uh, and the and these people who want to abandon genuine conservatives ought to be very happy because they're getting exactly what they want.
+To appeal to a certain voter mindset, these Rockefeller Republican guys and these people who want to abandon genuine conservatives ought to be very happy because they're getting exactly what they want.

-They're getting an active government involved in everything, goofing it up, messing it up, having to bail things out because they're not run right in the first place, and the bailouts don't work because that's flies against the face of market economics.
+They're getting an active government involved in everything, goofing it up, messing it up, having to bail things out because they're not run right in the first place, and the bailouts don't work because that flies against the face of market economics.

 They're just delaying the solution to a problem down the road.

-It's just irresponsible what's going on, and so is Chuck Schumer.
+It's just irresponsible what's going on.

-Charles Chuck U Schumer.
+Charles Chuck U. Schumer.

-Federal regulators blamed Charles Chuck Yu Schumer for a run on the bank.
+In simple language, federal regulators blamed Charles Chuck Yu Schumer for a run on the bank.

-Quote, the immediate cause of the closing was a deposit run that began and continued after the public release of a June 26 letter to the OTS and the FDIC from Senator Charles Chuck U. Schumer of New York.
+Quote, the immediate cause of the closing was a deposit run that began and continued after the public release of a June 26 letter to the OTS and the FDIC from Senator Charles Chuck Yu Schumer of New York.

 The letter expressed concerns about IndyMac's viability.